mniester/scala_api/src/main/scala/README.md

 1. API accepts encoded JWTs with JSONs and returns non-coded JSONs.
 If everything is OK, input is returned.
 If not, JSON with proper message are returned
 2. Objects are separated by their type.
 When I was developing API and creating new objects and have realized that pieces I have had written have something in common, I put them in one file.
 This methods allows me to keep code clean and files short.
 These are:
+  - ApiMessages - all messages sent by Api
   - Cmds (commands; Queries and CRUD operations which do not require own data model)
   - Coders (only one - JWT)
   - DataModels - These are data models (case classes) of in and outputs
   - DBs - Data bases (for now only SQL)
   - Factories - objects creating DataModels
+  - Responses - HTTP responses
   - Routes - HTTP routes
   - Schemas - SQL data base schemas
   - Server - binds everything together